 Ceviche is surprisingly easy to make.
 When making it at home, there are just a few key things to keep in mind.

-- The most important is to use the freshest ingredients you can get.
+The most important thing is to use the freshest ingredients you can get.

-- Make sure not to “overcook” the fish leaving too long in the lime juice.
+Make sure not to “overcook” the fish, leaving it too long in the lime juice.

-The marinating time going to depend on the sizes of the fish and how done you like it.
-I personally like it when the fish looks opaque on the outside ( “cooked” from the lime juice) but has a bit of rawness in the middle.
-So, for fish cut into 1/2 inch cubes, 20 – 25 minutes is enough cooked to achieve this texture.
+The marinating time depends on the size of the fish pieces and how “done” you prefer your ceviche.
+I like mine when the fish turns opaque on the outside—“cooked” by the lime juice—but still has a slightly raw, tender center.
+For fish cut into 1/2-inch cubes, about 20 to 25 minutes is perfect for this texture.

-My absolute favorite way to serve ceviche is with homemade tostones, but you can also serve it with store-bought plantain chips, sweet potato chips, or tortilla chips.
-Served over tostadas or lettuce leaves are good ideas too.
+My absolute favorite way to serve ceviche is over my homemade tostones, but you can also serve it with store-bought plantain chips, sweet potato chips, yuca fries, Swiss Cheese Rosemary Crackers, or tortilla chips.
+Served over tostadas or lettuce leaves are also good ideas.
+You can also place the ceviche in a large bowl and let people spoon it onto individual plates.

 Easy Fish and Mango Ceviche